Safari experts & storytellers. Since 1991

 The Great Migration is an ongoing, circular migration across the Serengeti (Tanzania) and Maasai Mara (Kenya) savannahs, as wildebeest and zebra herds follow the rains and green grass.
 You can follow the herds throughout the year, but the most rewarding migration months are the following:

-August to October - river crossings: During August to October, hordes of wildebeest and zebras cross the Mara River again and again as the herds criss-cross the northern Serengeti and southern Maasai Mara in search of better grazing.
+August to October - Mara River crossings: Hordes of wildebeest and zebras cross the Mara River repeatedly as the herds criss-cross the northern Serengeti and southern Maasai Mara in search of better grazing.

-December to March - babies & predators: From December to March, the Southern Serengeti transforms into nature's most remarkable maternity ward.
+December to March - babies & predators: The Southern Serengeti transforms into nature's most remarkable maternity ward.
 February sees the highest birthing rate of the year, with half a million wildebeest born across the season and as many as 8,000 calves arriving daily during peak periods.

-The variety of luxury accommodation available for your Great Migration safaris ranges from permanent lodges constructed of stone, wood, canvas, and thatch, and seasonal tented camps that are open only when the herds are in the area.
+The variety of luxury accommodation available for your Great Migration safaris ranges from permanent lodges constructed of stone, wood, canvas, and thatch, to seasonal tented camps that are open only when the herds are in the area.
+Each has its merits, lodges for comfort and consistency, mobile camps for proximity and a more immersive feel, and many travellers combine both.

 All of the lodges and camps that we include in our handcrafted safaris meet our exacting quality standards and our requirement to be responsible to the Serengeti | Maasai Mara ecosystem, wildlife, and local people.